Saturnyx/Flask_Studium/docs/README.md

 > I would like to thank all of you for making this website possible.
 > And, before you go on reading the rest of my Readme, I'd like to wish you a Happy New Year (in advance)! 🎆🎉🎊

+> If you are from High Seas, visit [this page](https://studium.hackclub.app/) for a sample article.

 ### Description